 Make your own line graph for free with Venngage’s Line Chart Maker

-3. Pie graphs
+3. Pie charts

-Pie graphs are great for comparing parts of a whole, with each segment being proportional to the percentage of the total that it represents.
+Pie charts are great for comparing parts of a whole, with each segment being proportional to the percentage of the total that it represents.
 You can use pie graphs to show how a total amount is divided into different segments.
 For example, this template utilizes pie graphs to visualize the distribution of cash expenditures:

 Pie Chart Template